openedx/edx-documentation/en_us/data/source/data_czars/index.rst

 parties after it is received.
 Due to the sensitivity of this data, the responsibility for these activities is restricted to one individual.

-A data czar is the single representative at a partner institution who has the credentials to download and decrypt edX data packages.
 At each partner institution, the data czar is the primary point of contact for information about edX data.
 At some institutions, only the data czar works on research projects that use the course data in edX data packages.
 At other institutions, the dataczar works with a team of additional contributors, or is responsible only formaking a secure transfer of the data to the research team.